chtzvt/CCDC/Windows/30MinuteStrat.md

 - Create the necessary Outbound rules
 - Turn Firewall ON
 - [ ] Change passwords for any service accounts (e.g. mysql, filezilla)
+- [ ] Check for sticky keys backdoor

 ## By Minute 20 (20 minutes in)
 - [ ] Kill all unknown sessions